Garrett Cooper Player Props: Marlins vs. Blue Jays

 Blue Jays Pitching Rankings

-- The lefty's last appearance came on Thursday against the Baltimore Orioles, when he threw 4 2/3 innings, surrendering two earned runs while allowing six hits.
+- The right-hander's last appearance was on Saturday against the Texas Rangers, when he threw six innings, surrendering one earned run while allowing four hits.

-- In 14 games this season, the 32-year-old has put up a 4.31 ERA and 9 strikeouts per nine innings, while giving up a batting average of .264 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.